Context Engineering for AI Agents (2025): Practical Guide

 What to include:

-• Role and expertise
+• Role and domain

 • Behavioral rules (tone, verbosity, safety)